flame-code/FLAME/docs/12_ann.rst

       ``read``:  values are read from disk from a previous run

 ``cent1`` parameters
 --------------------------------
-**syslinsolver**: (string) Determines what method to use to solve the system of linear equations for the CEP.
+**syslinsolver**: (string) Determines what method to use to solve the system of linear equations for the charge equilibration process (CEP).

    default: ``direct``